 Lee Jae-myung said on Wednesday that hair loss coverage is necessary from the aspect of “body completeness“.
 His campaign team is studying the potential financial impact of the proposal.

 CNN reported in 2020 that dealing with hair loss was new and uneasy among Asians.

 A small research in 2002 found that balding men were perceived as being older and less attractive by over 90% of 250 respondents of a questionnaire and suggested alopecia adversely influenced social interactions in Korea.

-In 2017, the National Human Rights Commission of Korea considered not to be hired because of baldness was discriminatory.
-A man could not work at an hotel event because his baldness was considered “unsuitable for the hotel hospitality business” by recruiters.
-In 2018, the human rights watchdog reiterated that employers should not discriminate job-seekers after a South Korean contended he failed at getting a job at a building facility management because he was bold, and was asked to wear a wig at the job interview.
+In 2017, the National Human Rights Commission of Korea considered not being hired because of baldness discriminatory.
+A man could not work at a hotel event because his baldness was considered “unsuitable for the hotel hospitality business” by recruiters.
+In 2018, the human rights watchdog reiterated that employers should not discriminate against job-seekers after a South Korean contended he failed at getting a job at a building facility management because he was bold, and was asked to wear a wig at the job interview.